zxw880507/backend-assessment/README.md

 # backend-assessment

-This project was written to:
+This project was written in `3 days (approximately 21 hours)` to:

 1. set up a basic API with Javascript - `Node + Express`
 2. `Jest` as Test Suite to verify the API working properly